 If you’re spending the day at Animal Kingdom, make sure to make a dinner reservation at Tiffins.
 I mentioned in my last post that Caitlin selected some really awesome spots for our trip, and this was just another one of them.
 We’ve already added some of your recommendations for our next trip!

 Tiffins is located in Discovery land.
 You’ll want to get a reservation to lock in your spot, but they did take walk-ins with a bit of a wait time.

 We started with a house-made charcuterie board.
 It consisted of a selection of cured and smoked meats.

 We both ordered the pan-seared Alaskan halibut.
 It came with herb-roasted tomatoes, haricot verts, fingerling potatoes, saffron aioli, and kalamata marmalade.
 The halibut and everything about this dish was cooked and flavored to perfection.
-To make mine dairy free, I had them leave off the aioli.
 This was such a light dish to end the day with.

 A sweet end to dinner ❤️ A South American Chocolate Ganache with caramelized banana and cocoa nib tuile.